yukiue/pdf-annot/README.md

 # Usage

-If `paper.pdf` and `papdf.ant` exist in the current working directory, run the following command.
+If `paper.pdf` and `paper.ant` exist in the current working directory, run the following command.

 ```shell
 python3 annot.py paper
 ```

+Then, the annotated pdf file named `out.pdf` will be generated.

 # Requirements